 Sex and maturity stage of bass were assessed by macroscopic examination of the ovaries and testes, and classification according to Pawson and Pickett (1996) and images of these stages from bass collected in Wales (Cambiè et al., 2015).
 Sex of thornback rays was determined by presence or absence of claspers, with their maturity (immature or mature) and development stage (e.g. developing) assessed by macroscopic examination of reproductive organs according to the scale proposed by ICES (2013) for oviparous elasmobranchs.
 Clasper length (clasper tip to posterior margin of cloaca) and nidamental gland width were measured to the nearest mm for male and female rays respectively.
-Length at 50% maturity (L{50}) was calculated using the R package sizeMat (Torrejón-Magallanes, 2019).
+Length at 50% maturity (L50) was calculated using the R package sizeMat (Torrejón-Magallanes, 2019).

 Bass were aged by scalimetry.
 Prior to photography under a dissecting microscope, scales were cleaned of mucus in distilled water by gentle abrasion with a nylon brush, with any that showed evidence of regrowth after damage being excluded.
 Estimates were based on two scales per fish from beneath the pectoral fin (A and B) by two readers (R1, R2) giving a minimum total of four age estimates per fish.
-To minimise bias readers made estimates independently of the other reader's estimate, and the length of the fish.
+To minimise bias, readers made estimates independently of the other reader's estimate, and the length of the fish.
 In cases other than complete agreement on these four estimates, the following procedure was used.
-An average was taken in cases where 1) each reader had the same estimate for both scales, but this was one year difference between scales (e.g. R1A5B6, R2A5B6 = 5.5) and 3) where one reader had the same for both scales, but the other reader had different estimates for each scale, within 1 and 2 years of this (R1A5B5, R2A6B7 = 5.75).
+An average was taken in cases where 1) each reader had the same estimate for both scales, but this was one year different to the other reader (e.g. R1A5B5, R2A6B6 = 5.5) 2) both readers had the same one year difference between scales (e.g. R1A5B6, R2A5B6 = 5.5) and 3) where one reader had the same for both scales, but the other reader had different estimates for each scale, within 1 and 2 years of this (R1A5B5, R2A6B7 = 5.75).
 In cases where one of the four estimates was one year different, the majority estimate was used.
 Where there was more than one year difference between readers one and two, two additional readers provided estimates of a single scale and when three readers agreed, this age was used.
 For cases where the range in estimates across the four readers was 3 years, an average was taken of the majority of values which were within 2 years of each other.
-Scales that had estimated ages spanning >3 years were excluded from the current study; a different set of archived scales will be re-examined at a later date to confirm ages.
+Scales that had estimated ages spanning >3 years were excluded.
 In order to be consistent with a bass study in Wales by Cambiè et al. (2015), who found the last scale annulus to be fully identifiable in July, June and July were considered as the months corresponding to the new age and first month of the new age of the fish, respectively.
 Therefore, a fish aged 4 years and caught in July was considered as 4.083 years of age (corresponding at 4 years and 1 month).
 The estimation of fish age including both years and months, allowed the use of the post-larval (0-group) bass recruit length data collected in the present study.
-Von Bertalanffy growth parameters were generated for males, females and for the combined dataset (mixed-sex) using the Fisheries Stock Assessment package (FSA) (version 0.8.3) (Ogle, 2009) in R Statistical software (Version 3.5.0) (R Development Core Team; www.r-project.org).
-Ageing of rays was not attempted, given recent evidence that suggests the long-accepted method of counting vertebral centra band pairs does not accurately record age (Harry, 2018; Natanson et al., 2018).
+Von Bertalanffy growth parameters were generated for males, females and for the combined dataset (mixed-sex) using the Fisheries Stock Assessment package (FSA) (version 0.8.31) (Ogle et al, 2020) in R Statistical software (Version 3.5.0) (R Development Core Team; www.rproject.org).
+Ageing of rays was not attempted, given recent evidence that suggests the long-accepted method of counting vertebral centra band pairs may not accurately record or represent age (Harry, 2018; Natanson et al., 2018).